 - It has built-in support for popular Linux mail clients like KMail, Evolution by GNOME, etc.

 - This tool uses Oracle’s BerkeleyDB to detect spammy words and phrases contained in the mail.

-- You can suggest the spam messages you are sure about to train the tool perform better.
+- You can suggest the spam messages you are sure about to train the tool to perform better.

 - This open-source software is supported on various Unix-like platforms.

 This is yet another Linux anti-spam tool.
 However, this tool performs like a full-fledged SMTP server for mail delivery.
 You can set it up with your regular SMTP server for the advanced processing of emails to detect and block spam.

 It works like a man-in-the-middle between your regular SMTP server and client software.
 Thus it can take down spammy emails with its advanced algorithm.
 The messages that get a green signal from this anti-spam tool are then sent to your SMTP server for further actions.